zkVerify/zkverify-docs/docs/incentivizedtestnet/03-challenges/03-phase2_challenges/03-use_relayer.md

 - Relayer usage is tracked via your API key.
 To use the Relayer API, you will need an API key.
 Contact a zkVerify team member or open a ticket on Discord to request a unique API key.
 - Power users can reach out to us on Discord to adjust their rate limits; participants should specify their use cases and/ or apps they’re working on that uses the ZKVerify integration and we will determine the rate limit increase accordingly.

 <i>To earn zkVerify Incentivized Testnet Points, this requires creating a new circuit, registering your verification key, and submitting unique proofs.
-The proof types we support are: Groth16, UltraHonk, UltraPlonk, Risc0, Plonky2, SP1.</i><br/>
+The proof types we support are: Groth16, UltraHonk, UltraPlonk, Risc0, Plonky2, SP1, and EZKL.</i><br/>

 <br />